Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: MRI-based Storage Capacity Accreditation

+Theorem~\ref{thm:esequiv} shows that Algorithm~\ref{alg:dis} and the full-horizon LP (\ref{esmodel2}) are equivalent on every sampled trajectory.
+This equivalence allows MRI to be recovered directly from dual variables of (\ref{esmodel2}) rather than from repeated perturbation studies.
+Let \(V_2 := \sum_{t=1}^{T} s(t)\) denote the objective function value of (\ref{esmodel2}).
+The Lagrangian of (\ref{esmodel2}), parameterized by \(\overline{S}_i\) and \(\overline{x}_i\), is shown in \eqref{lag}.

+By the \emph{Envelope Theorem}, the derivative of \(V_2\) with respect to the storage parameters can be read directly from the optimal dual multipliers:

-\begin{theorem}[Non-negative MRI and Piecewise linear EUE: Single Energy Storage] If the QC is defined as either storage energy capacity $\overline{S}$ or power capacity $\overline{x}$ (or any positive linear combination thereof), the MRI of energy storage is non-negative, and the EUE function is piecewise linear (both with respect to QC), regardless of system condition. \end{theorem}
+\begin{theorem}[Non-negative MRI and Piecewise linear EUE: Multiple Energy Storage] If the QC for storage device $D_i$ is defined as either storage energy capacity $\overline{S}_i$ or power capacity $\overline{x}_i$ (or any positive linear combination thereof), the MRI of each storage is non-negative and the EUE is piecewise linear (both with respect to QC), regardless of system condition. \end{theorem} \begin{proof} Problem (\ref{esmodel2}) is a parametric linear program, and Theorem~\ref{thm:esequiv} shows that it is equivalent to the full chronological dispatch generated by Algorithm~\ref{alg:dis}.
+Increasing any individual \(\overline{S}_i\) or \(\overline{x}_i\) only relaxes the feasible set while preserving feasibility, so the optimal EUE cannot increase.
+Therefore,

-\begin{proof}[Proof] Because the result directly solved by reliability dispatch algorithms is one of the optimal solutions of (\ref{singlemodel}), the feasibility of the problem is always guaranteed \cite{evans2019minimizing}.